chizzletaz/MSP2-TriviaQuiz/README.md

 ## **Structure Level**
 The structure (and later on the wireframes) will already include the extra features.
 Whether or not they are implemented, will depend on the available time and the difficulty of implementation.
-During the design and development, I worked out the following ideas.
+During the design and development, I worked out the following ideas:

 The overall look is kept the same for consistency:
 - The colours are kept the same on each page.